-COPD & asthma fundamentals "The most up-to-date Asthma & COPD Fundamentals course available in New Zealand.
+COPD and asthma fundamentals "The most up-to-date Asthma & COPD Fundamentals course available in New Zealand.
 The course aligns the latest research with specific information for the New Zealand context, such as recently funded medications, treating Māori and Pacific peoples, and best practice health literacy.
 The course aligns with the latest NZ asthma guidelines."
 It includes 2 half-day workshops covering the key aspects of COPD and asthma pathophysiology, management and practice.
 Delivered by the Asthma & Respiratory Foundation NZ.

 Non-pharmacological-management of COPD – Fiona Horwood Goodfellow Unit, 2017.
 "Dr Fiona Horwood talks about non-pharmacological management of Chronic Obstructive Pulmonary Disease.
 Fiona is Clinical Head for General Medicine and a Respiratory Physician at Counties Manukau DHB."